 Once VIAS receives the final report issued by the teacher, our records department will process this information and send an electronic copy by email to the student.
 A hard copy will also be sent by mail to the student’s home school.
 At the student’s request, VIAS can also communicate with a post-secondary institution or send the report to OUAC/OCAS.

 Many of our administration team members are currently working from home.
 There may be delays in sending report cards to high school and home addresses by mail.
 If time is an issue, students should reach out to email@example.com to provide the email address of a school official who can receive their report card electronically.

 How does the tutoring work?

 Tutoring is provided by our in-house student support team.
-Educators are available for all subject areas offered by Virtute Innovation and Art School, and the service is easily accessible from our secure learning environment.
+Educators are available for all subject areas offered by Virtute Innovation Academy, and the service is easily accessible from our secure learning environment.
 When a student needs assistance, they simply type a question in the chatbox.
 Students can upload a file or image of the assignment into the chat box to help explain their questions.
 Students are also able to schedule a more in-depth meeting.
 Student learning will be facilitated through focused questioning rather than merely providing the student with answers.
 Students will not be permitted to utilize the service during their final exams.

 Do your teachers do live Zoom-style meetings or lessons?

 No. Our courses are text-and image-based with interactive components like pre-recorded supplementary videos to illustrate a concept.
 Teachers are available via our secure school email system and online grade book for questions, clarification, grading, and feedback.
 And furthermore, your teacher will be available to communicate with you to help address & answer any questions you may have in real-time for onscreen video conferencing using DingTalk a cloud-based software application that combines social networking with class and student management features.
 Communication in writing with files and documents shared between your teacher and yourself is possible using DingTalk.